 A few nights ago, I was in the mood to watch a horror movie that I thought was summer-y.
-This movie was released in March, so I guess I don’t have too good of a reason to associate it with summer.
-Well, except maybe for the fact that it takes place in the middle of the summer in the middle of the desert where it’s really goddamned hot.
-Rampaige wasn’t interested in watching this at first suggestion, but was tired enough that she allowed me to pick out five movies and she would select the one she could most tolerate.
-Considering one of the other choices she had to pick from was Scooby-Doo, it doesn’t surprise me that she picked this one.
-Also, this movie is of note because it was when I started being a fan of writer/director Alexandre Aja.
-By the way, super happy that there isn’t an accent in his name, because I don’t think I’ve figured out how to make those characters through WordPress yet.
+This movie was released in March, so I guess I don’t have that good of a reason to associate it with summer.
+Well, except maybe for the fact that it takes place in the middle of summer in the middle of the desert where it’s really goddamned hot.
+Also, any excuse to watch the film that introduced me to Alexandre Aja is a good excuse, as he quickly became a direct with a unique style that I wanted to keep tabs on.
+Not, like, keep tabs on his personal life, just, ya know, keep my eyes out for his movies.
+By the way, super happy that there isn’t an accent in his name, because I don’t think I’ve figured out how to make accented characters through WordPress yet.

 Congrats on getting off that crazy island, Claire!
 And you even got rid of that stupid baby you gave birth to!

-The film opens with a title card that talks about the testing of nuclear weapons in the 40′s, 50′s, and 60′s.
-There’s then a montage that shows houses blowing up from atomic and nuclear weapons, intercut with images of deformed babies and adults, showing the viewer the effects of those tests, as well as a brief scene showing a group of researchers in the desert being attacked and killed by a really huge dude.
-We then see a gas station attendant inspecting a bag that was mysteriously left on his doorstep, full of valuable items like wallets, jewelry, and an earring that’s still attached to an ear.
-A family stops at this gas station and the attendant tells them about a “shortcut” which takes them over a spike strip, causing the family to crash.
-Some of the family goes looking for help while others remain with their vehicles, which is when they are attacked by deformed adults.
-Ted Levine, his wife, and his daughter are all killed, his granddaughter is stolen by the maniacs, but his son and other daughter are left alive.
-His son-in-law goes in search of the baby and finds an abandoned community whose only relatives are some of these freaky weirdos.
-He’s able to kill some weirdo jerks, save his baby, while his in-laws back at their vehicles kill some other freaks and we think everything is okay, but then the camera pans out and we learn that they are still being monitored by some unseen hill people.
+The film opens with a title card that talks about the testing of nuclear weapons in the ’40s, ’50s, and ’60s.
+A montage follows that information which shows houses blowing up from atomic and nuclear weapons, inter-cut with images of deformed babies and adults, demonstrating the effects of those tests, as well as a brief scene showing a group of researchers in the desert being attacked and killed by a really huge dude.
+We then see a gas station attendant inspecting a mysterious bag that he found mysteriously on his doorstep, full of valuable items like wallets, jewelry, and an earring still attached to an ear.
+GROSS.
+The inspection gets interrupted by a family stopping at this gas station.
+The attendant tips them off to a “shortcut,” which actually sends them deeper into the desert along with hitting a spike strip, causing the family to crash.
+Some of the family seek help while others remain with their vehicles, which is when they are attacked by deformed adults.
+Ted Levine, his wife, and his daughter all get killed, his granddaughter gets stolen by the maniacs, but his son and other daughter are left alive.
+His son-in-law goes in search of the baby and finds an abandoned community whose only inhabitants are some of these freaky, deformed weirdo baby stealers.
+Son-in-law manages to kill some weirdo jerks and save his baby while his in-laws back at their vehicles kill some other freaks.
+We think everything is okay, but then the camera pans out and we learn that they are still being monitored by some unseen hill people.
+RUH-ROH.